The Screenwriting Cruise

 These Terms & Conditions (“Agreement”) govern participation in the Screenwriting Cruise (“Retreat”), produced by Roroco, LLC (“Organizer”).
 By placing a deposit, you (“Participant”) agree to the following:

-1. Retreat Overview The Retreat is a 7-day screenwriting intensive and creative community experience aboard Royal Caribbean’s Navigator of the Seas, sailing roundtrip from Los Angeles, CA. Dates: [Insert Dates].
+1. Retreat Overview The Retreat is a 7-day screenwriting intensive and creative community experience aboard Royal Caribbean’s Navigator of the Seas, sailing roundtrip from Los Angeles, CA. Dates: Feb 6-13th 2026.
 Includes workshops, mentorship, curated events, and optional mystery entertainment, alongside the standard cruise vacation.

 1. Pricing & Payment a Fees: Guest/Family packages priced separately.
 Deposit: $500 secures your spot and is applied to the Program Fee.
 Balance due 90 days pre-sailing.

-1. Go / No-Go Threshold A minimum of 45 registered attendees must be booked by the Cruise Final Payment Deadline.
+1. Go / No-Go Threshold.
+A minimum number of registered attendees must be booked by the Cruise Final Payment Deadline.
 If this threshold is not met, Screenwriting Cruise reserves the right to cancel the retreat.
-In such case: Program Fee payments and deposits will be refunded in full within 30 days.
+In such case: Program Fee payments and deposits will be refunded in full within 30 days, minus credit card processing fees (Stripe).

 1. A deposit is required at the time of booking to secure your reservation.
 Refundability: Deposits are fully refundable up until the final payment due date.